-The admissions committee looks for talented, highly-motivated students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.
+The admissions committee looks for academically exceptional students who are interested in attending the program because they have a passion for learning and wish to enrich their knowledge of the particular field for which they are applying.

-Though there are no set minimum requirements (such as a particular GPA), the application materials should establish that the student has the necessary academic background and level of ability, motivation, and maturity necessary for the curricular option for which he or she is applying.
-Students must present evidence of the completion of any particular prerequisites identified in the individual program descriptions.
+Admission to the program is competitive, but there are no minimum achievement requirements (such as a particular GPA) for admission.
+Application materials should establish that the student has the necessary academic background and level of ability, motivation, and maturity necessary for the curricular option for which he or she is applying.
+Students must provide sufficient evidence to satisfy prerequisites that may be listed in the program description.